Ties for Folk Dancing

 In the levels training we were talking about how kids can be finicky about choosing a partner, remembering their place in the dance, etc. The neckties help to take away a lot of that stress by giving a physical reminder to kids about where they are in the dance and what the need to do next.
 Here are some ways that I find that the neckties help simplify instructions and support my students who need a little more.

-Neckties - The Benefits
+Neckties for Folk Dance – The Benefits

 Know your place – I love using neckties to help define the dance.
 Think of a square dance setup.
-You need one student to be the "man" and one be the "woman" if you’re following traditional folk dance places and setups.
-Using ties will let you take out those gendered words and change your language.
+You need one student to be the “gent” and one be the “lady” if you’re following traditional folk dance places and setups.
+Using ties will let you take out those gendered words and simplify your language.
 You can just say “ties on the left of the duet” or “ties move and the other partner stay put.”
 I try and vary this so that the tie kids don’t get ALL the fun.
 Putting the ties on ONE of the partners helps so much because then you can have them alternate jobs and no one in the pair ever gets confused about their part.

 Getting Your Ties – Clean out the Closets!!

 So, where can you get ties that will work well in your classroom and not cost an arm and a leg?
 I asked friends, put a request for ties out on Facebook, and sent a school-wide email to my colleagues.
 I had lots of quick responses from folks in my church choir and from teachers at school who said they would happily clean our their tie collection or raid their husband’s closet to get rid of some of the old and unused ties.
 You can also find bags of ties at garage sales or thrift stores for just a few dollars.
 Why not send a note home to ask parents and also include a little blurb about folk dance and how these ties will be incorporated into learning.
 It’s sure to peak the interest of more than one parent out there!